Code-Institute-Submissions/hjtb-Hurtlocker_OctResub/README.md

 ### **Site Objectives**

-HurtLocker assists club owners by:
+Hurtlocker assists club owners by:

 1. Providing a platform to publicise the club and in turn assists with recruiting new members and collecting subscriptions from them.
 2. Serving as a place where the club can notify members of changes within the club and also to display basic info about the club and its activities.

-HurtLocker assists users and members by:
+Hurtlocker assists users and members by:

 1. Providing a platform for them to see what activities are on offer and the various tiers of membership offered by them.
 2. Enabling users to sign up and easily pay for their subscriptions.